Arnav301/Ecommerce_Follow_Along/README.md

 ## Milestone 19: Create Cart Page and Manage Product Quantity

-- Create a cart page that displays the products inside the cart using the endpoint built in Milestone 18.
+- Create cart frontend page and display the products
-- For each product, add an option to increase and decrease the quantity using + and - buttons.
+- For each product add an option to increase and decrease quantity using + and - buttons.
-- Write an endpoint to increase and decrease the quantity of products in the cart.
+- Create an Backend endpoint for increase and decrease quantity

+## Milestone 20: Create User Profile Page

+- Create an Backend endpoint that will sent user data
+- Create frontend profile page
+- Display profile photo, name and email in one section
+- In another section display address and add an button called "Add address"
+- If there are no address display "No address found"